-When assessing the extent to which the application represents value with relevant money, the CGAC will have regard to:
+When assessing the extent to which the application represents value with relevant money, CGAC will have regard to:

-- The overall objective/s to be achieved in providing the grant - The relative value of the grant sought - The extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives - How the grant activities will target groups or individuals.
+- the overall objective/s to be achieved in providing the grant - the relative value of the grant sought - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives - how the grant activities will be promoted or distributed to reach target groups.

-The CGAC may seek additional information about you or your application and this may delay completion of the selection process.
+CGAC may seek additional information about you or your application and this may delay completion of the selection process.
 They may do this from within the Commonwealth, even if the sources are not nominated by you as referees.
-The CGAC may also consider information about you or your application that is available through the normal course of business.
+CGAC may also consider information about you or your application that is available publicly or through the normal course of business.